 “Who else if not me?”
 I asked myself.

-“If not me, then who?”
-I put together a list of authors that had a big impact on me at the time I was reading them.
-I tried to visualize some of their most influential works in images.
+I put together a list of writers who wielded significant influence on me when I read their works, and I tried to visualize some of their most influential writings in this writing test, aka quiz.

-Have you got friends who like to read?
-Try to see who can get most correct answers!
-And please, do share similar illustrations of books and authors’ biographies.
+Have you got friends who enjoy reading and taking writing tests like this one?
+Challenge them to see who’ll get most correct answers!
+And please do share similar illustrations of books and authors’ biographies.
 We will gladly guess those too.